A-DellN/transfer-huawei-notes-to-a-non-huawei-phone/README.md

 The arguments should be ordered as shown.
 </pre>

+_try python3 and python one of the two should work depending on your operation system_

 _Replace PATH with the path to the folder where the file is_

 **Export to Quillo Notes**